 Canned Pumpkin – Always use canned pumpkin when baking.
-There is so need to make your own pumpkin puree, it actually won’t yield better results.
+No need to make your own pumpkin puree, it actually won’t yield better results.
 Libby’s is perfect for this recipe.

-Do Not Over Mix – The dough only needs to be mixed until ingredients are combined.
-We don’t use an electric mixer for this recipe, just a large mixing bowl and a spatula.
+Do Not Over Mix – The dough only needs to be mixed until the ingredients are combined.
+We don’t use an electric mixer for this recipe, just a large mixing bowl, and a spatula.
 Gently fold the ingredients until combined and that’s it!

 Frequently Asked Questions